kasey-z/TOP-solutions/recursion/README.md

 - These two ruby files are the solutions for the Odin Project: recursion

 ## fibonacci.rb
-- takes a number and returns that many members of the fibonacci sequence.
+- takes a number and returns an array of that many of the fibonacci sequence.
 - method #fibs uses iteration for the solution
 - method #fibs_rec uses recursion for the solution